 - Waikiki Beach.
 As mentioned before it's possible to spot turtles in Waikiki beach, despite the crowds of swimmers and surfers.

 - Shark's Cove.
 On the North side of Oahu, the cove doesn't really have many sharks and is a popular reef for snorkeling.
 You'll see plenty of fish and perhaps Hawaiian turtles as well.

 - Cockroach Cove is right by the Halona Blowhole.
 The ocean is usually rough here but when it's flat you can often see plenty of turtles in it.

 - Laniakea Beach is your third best option.
 There's turtles on the sand very often and if this is the case you'll see more in the water, away from the tourists.
 A fantastic spot as well.

-- Haleiwa The beach is usually crowded and the surf is often big, but when the ocean is flat the water is extremely clean and swimming with turtles is relatively easy.
+- Haleiwa The beach is usually crowded and the surf is often big, but when it isn't snorkeling Oahu's ocean is extremely rewarding with this area's clean water, and swimming with turtles is relatively easy.